gdejohn/procrastination/README.md

 ### Maybe

-[`Maybe`][maybe] is a collection that either contains a single element or is empty.
+[`Maybe`][maybe] is a container that either holds a single element or is empty.
 It can be thought of as a value that may or may not exist, or as a sequence with at most one element.
-It is often used to model potential failure.
-`Maybe` is a lazy alternative to [`Optional`][optional].
+It is often used to model potential failure. `Maybe` is a lazy alternative to [`Optional`][optional].

 ### Either

 [`Either`][either] is a container with exactly one element that can take on one of two possible values, labeled [`left`][left] and [`right`][right], which may have different types. `Either` can also be used to model failure, by convention failing on the left and succeeding on the right (mnemonically, *right* is *correct*).
 But unlike